-An exemption is when the completion of the QA annual requirement (s) is waived entirely (no longer required for the year).
+An exemption is when the completion of the QA annual requirement (s) is waived entirely and is not required for the year.
 An exemption only applies to the extension of a specific QA annual requirement.
 It does not apply to competency assessment.